ctch3ng/RPi-DHCP-Server/README.md

 # RPi-DHCP-Server
-This project aims to prepare a RPi 3 as a DHCP server for an intranet.
+This project aims to prepare a RPi 3 as a DHCP server for an intranet (no Internet).

 ### Enable SSH (Optional)